tobyink/rust-tada/README.md

 Usage: tada pull [OPTIONS] <search-term>...

 Arguments:
-  <search-term>...  a tag, context, line number, or string
+  <search-term>...
+A tag, context, line number, or string

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
+  -f, --file <FILE>       The path or URL for todo.txt -l, --local             Look for files in local directory only
-      --colour            coloured output
+      --colour            Coloured output
-      --no-colour         plain output
+      --no-colour         Plain output
-      --max-width <COLS>  maximum width of terminal output -L, --show-lines        show line numbers for tasks --show-created      show 'created' dates for tasks
+      --max-width <COLS>  Maximum width of terminal output -L, --show-lines        Show line numbers for tasks --show-created      Show 'created' dates for tasks
-      --show-finished     show 'finished' dates for tasks -T, --today             Set a due date of today (default) -S, --soon              Set a due date of overmorrow -W, --next-week         Set a due date the end of next week -M, --next-month        Set a due date the end of next month -y, --yes               assume 'yes' to prompts
+      --show-finished     Show 'finished' dates for tasks -T, --today             Set a due date of today (default) -S, --soon              Set a due date of overmorrow -W, --next-week         Set a due date the end of next week -M, --next-month        Set a due date the end of next month -y, --yes               Assume 'yes' to prompts
-  -n, --no                assume 'no' to prompts
+  -n, --no                Assume 'no' to prompts
   -h, --help              Print help information

 If a task has a start date, that will be set to today.